srdtrk/cw-nft-ica/README.md

 CodeId (Injective Testnet): `4457`

+Contract Address: `inj1wsvc09g2lmhwv2tg97jnjq545puhs5m0ak0p73` (deployed nft-ica-coordinator)

 ### NFT ICA Coordinator

 This contract associates each NFT in a collection with an interchain account (ICA) using the [cw-ica-controller](https://github.com/srdtrk/cw-ica-controller/) contract.

 CodeId (Injective Testnet): `4458`

+Contract Address: `inj1clt4czjmhdejvm6y9jnzqsjplvdnr0vspht2u8` (deployed by my test wallet)

 ### CosmWasm ICA Controller (`v0.2.0`)

 This contract is not a part of this repository, but it is required for the NFT ICA Coordinator to work.
 It is a CosmWasm contract that creates controls and controls an interchain account.
-[Learn more about it here.](https://github.com/srdtrk/cw-ica-controller/)
+[Learn more about it here.](https://github.com/srdtrk/cw-ica-controller/).
+This contract is instantiated by the NFT ICA Coordinator contract each time a new NFT is minted.

 CodeId (Injective Testnet): `4459`